OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 On each of your turns after you cast this spell, you can use an action to move the beam 60 feet in any direction.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.

 ##### Move Earth